Casati Stampa murders: The crime

-Among the men who were sexual partners of Casati Stampa's wife was Massimo Minorenti, a young Italian involved in far-right circles who, after briefly appearing in porn films, worked as an escort of "older rich women."
-Fallarino started seeing Minorenti without her husband being present and Casati Stampa, learning of this, became jealous.
+Among the men who were sexual partners of Casati Stampa's wife was Massimo Minorenti, a young Italian previously involved in far-right circles who, after briefly appearing in porn films, worked as an escort of "older rich women."
+Fallarino started seeing Minorenti without her husband being present, and Casati Stampa, learning of this, became jealous.

 On Saturday 29 August 1970, the marquis, invited for a weekend of hunting by the Marzotto family, stays at their estate in Valdagno of Vicenza.
 In the evening, he calls his wife, who informs him she'll spend the evening with "some friends," including Minorenti, who would need from him a loan, she says, to open a car dealership in the city.
 In the early hours of Sunday 30 August, Casati Stampa goes out to the hunting fields and kills nearly two hundred ducks.
 He leaves and drives back to Rome, whereby he storms in a "distraught" condition their home on Via Puccini 9 and asks servants not to disturb him.
 He enters the living room where his wife and Minorenti were sitting waiting for him and fires three shots with his 12-gauge Browning at Fallarino who is killed instantly and then two shots at Minorenti who tries in vain to protect himself behind a small table.
 He then turns the weapon on his head and fires.
 The servants, upon hearing the shots, call the police.